Mustafa Eskihellaç

-Mustafa Eskihellaç (born 5 May 1997) is a Turkish professional footballer who plays as a left midfielder for Gaziantep.
+Mustafa Eskihellaç (born 5 May 1997) is a Turkish professional footballer who plays as a left midfielder for Süper Lig club Trabzonspor and the Turkey national team.

 Professional career

 On 18 January 2018, Mustafa signed for Yeni Malatyaspor from Düzyurtspor after successful seasons in the TFF Third League.
 He made his professional debut with Malatyaspor in a 1-1 Süper Lig tie with Kasımpaşa S.K. on 9 February 2018.

-On the last day of the January transfermarket 2019, Eskihellaç was one of 22 players in two hours who signed for Turkish club Elazığspor.
+On the last day of the January transfer market 2019, Eskihellaç was one of 22 players in two hours who signed for Turkish club Elazığspor.
 It had been placed under a transfer embargo but managed to negotiate it with the Turkish FA, leading to them going on a mad spree of signing and registering a load of players despite not even having a permanent manager in place.
 In just two hours, they managed to snap up a record 22 players - 12 coming in on permanent contracts and a further 10 joining on loan deals until the end of the season.
 He arrived on a loan for the rest of the season.

 On 23 July 2022, Eskihellaç signed a three-year contract with Gaziantep.

+On February 8, 2025, he signed a three-and-a-half-year contract with Trabzonspor.